Report on the Conclusions and Recommendations by a High-level

 Paul Volcker, Chairman, James D. Wolfensohn Inc.

 III.
-Participants (in preparatory meetings in Vienna, Austria in March 1996 and April 1997)
+Participants (in preparatory meetings in Vienna,

-and special guests (at the 15th Plenary Session in Noordwijk, The Netherlands in
+and special guests (at the 15th Plenary Session in

 June 1997)